JaimeGo/UsersStorageFrontend/README.md

 ## Description
 User Crud made in React with the packages 'reactstrap' (Bootstrap), 'react-images-upload', 'react-router-dom' and 'axios'.
 The app itself was made with 'create-react-app'.
 I used sass  instead of css.

-The app supports rut validation, the ability to choose your profile picture among three different formats (.jpg, .jpeg, .png) and it shows an anonymous avatar when the user does not select a picture.
+The app supports rut validation, the ability to choose a profile picture with one of three different supported formats (.jpg, .jpeg, .png) and it shows an anonymous avatar when the user does not select a picture.

 ## Installation